Preventing No-Shows: How Salons Sharply Cut Missed Appointments

 Does SMS or WhatsApp work better for reminders?

 WhatsApp has higher open rates (98% vs 95% SMS) and clients can reply directly to cancel.
-Drawback: requires an approved Business template via Meta and a WhatsApp Business API connection.
-For most salons SMS via Salonnare's Twilio integration is the most practical choice (€0.06 per message, no template approval needed).
-WhatsApp pays off from 200+ bookings per month or for luxury salons where clients expect WhatsApp.
+Drawback: requires an approved Business template via Meta and a WhatsApp Business API connection - not plug-and-play, you need an external sending service.
+Salonnare has a built-in WhatsApp Business sender (optional per salon); for SMS you plug in an external service.
+Reminders are delivered by email by default.
+For SMS, plug in an external service like MessageBird, Twilio or a local provider, separate from your salon software.
+For most smaller salons, email reminders plus a phone confirm-call for first-time clients work fine; SMS/WhatsApp pays off from 200+ bookings per month or for luxury salons where clients expect it.